ithinkthatmaybe/TCKR/readme.md

 3D printed part files to be uploaded soon.

-Next on the Agenda:
+Next on the Agenda
-	-Maybe play with some more extensive/adjustable menu structures.
+	-Maybe play with some more extensive/adjustable menu structures

 	-That could in turn allow for more some more cool things like loading preset shots stored in EEPROM